Monday, 25 July 2016

 Our target: Senaru Crater Rim.

 If fit and good enough, head down the steep trail to the lake and hot spring, and back to the crater rim for an overnight camp before descending to base camp the next day.
-I had told the Hub on the night of packing for our three days, two nights trek, that I was confident of reaching the crater rim.
-All this arrogance despite the briefing by Mr Awenk, the former porter-guide-turned owner of the trekking company, Awenk Adventures, of the difficulty of this journey and that some of us might not make it -based on his rich experience.
+I had told the Hub on the night of packing for our three days two nights trek, that I was confident of reaching the crater rim.
+All this arrogance despite the briefing by Mr Awenk, the former porter-guide-turned owner of the trekking company Awenk Adventures, of the journey's difficulty, and that some of us might not make it - a judgement based on his rich experience.

 At this point of the journey, I was humbled tremendously and doubted myself.